Famous Delhi Street Food: A Guide for Beginners

 Street food is practically on every corner in Delhi, but there are some areas which are famous for their many street food options.

-Chandni Chowk and Chawri Bazaar (Old Delhi)
+1. Chandni Chowk & Chawri Bazaar (Old Delhi)

-Chawri Bazaar is one of the most congested and crazy areas in Delhi
+Chawri Bazaar is one of the most congested and crazy areas in Delhi – here I am taking friends to my favourite street food spots

 Most of the food stands have been in the same family for generations and foods are heavily influenced by Mughlai and Punjabi cuisines.
 Some of the best food stands are off the main roads, so don’t be afraid to wander the lanes.
-Even without the food, it’s an eye opening experience.
-Some of my favourite stands are:

 • Ashok Chaat Corner (papdi chaat & aloo chaat), Chawri Bazaar